munraitoo13/WorkoutLogger1.0/README.md

 # Welcome, visitor! #
 ### This is a small project just to improve my basics python learning ###
-With this, you can log all your runnings and walks by kilometers or miles, elapsed time and date, so you can keep track of your physical activity.
+With this, you can log all your runnings and walks by kilometers or miles and date, so you can keep track of your physical activity.

 ## Installation ##
 ```